Undergraduate Degree

 3. Access and opportunity to earn Honors in the LACIS major.

-4. Basic working knowledge in Spanish and/or Portuguese and the opportunity to study Quichua and Maya Yucatec.
+4. Working knowledge of Spanish and/or Portuguese PLUS the unique opportunity to study Ecuadorean Quichua and Yucatec Maya.

-5. Career-related advice and opportunities including volunteer work and internships with international organizations working in the Latin American and Caribbean area.
+5. Career-related advice and opportunities including volunteer work and internships with international organizations working in the Latin American, Caribbean, and Iberian areas.

 Requirements: